MathuxNY-73/leetcode/README.md

 - [x] Submit solution.
 Got correct in 256 ms with 77.7 MB
 - [x] Find a faster solution.
 Is it possible to do it in O(n<sup>2</sup>) ?
 No it is not possible best case is O(N<sup>2</sup>logN)
 - [x] Submit new solution.
 Got right in 108 ms with 14.1 MB
+- [x] Write the solution in Rust.
+- [x] Submit solution.
+Got right in 16 ms with 4.5 MB
 - [x] Problem solved